 How Many Satoshis Are in a Bitcoin?

-A satoshi is the atomic unit of bitcoin; each bitcoin is divisible into 100,000,000 satoshis, which are often called sats.
+There are 100,000,000 satoshis in a bitcoin.
+A satoshi is the smallest unit of bitcoin, often called sats.
 The satoshi is named in honor of Bitcoin’s founder, Satoshi Nakamoto.

-On the Bitcoin blockchain and in its source code, all amounts of bitcoin are denominated in satoshis.
-These amounts are only converted to bitcoin for familiarity and readability.
+In the Bitcoin blockchain and the source code, all amounts of bitcoin are denominated in satoshis.
+These amounts are only converted from sats to Bitcoin for familiarity and readability.
 One satoshi equals 0.00000001 bitcoin.

 An infographic displaying the equivalent of satoshis to bitcoins, showing amounts from 1 satoshi to 100 million, which equals 1 bitcoin.
 There’s a note indicating there are 8 zeros in one bitcoin.